rapid7/insightconnect-plugins/aws_securityhub/help.md

 # Version History

-* 2.0.1 - Changed output and input variables names | Removed unused variables | Removed `USER root` from `Dockerfile`
+* 2.0.1 - Removed unused variables
 * 2.0.0 - New spec and help.md format for the Hub | Variable names updated as acronyms
 * 1.0.0 - Initial plugin